MCxiaogu/club/README.md

 Which will block the main thread in the server, also the cilent.

+## Change password.py

+Tool for change password of the server.
+Please place generated *password.pc* file under the directory of the *server.py*

 # ROT13

 Module for encode/decode character(not number) in server password as [ROT13](https://en.wikipedia.org/wiki/ROT13) passcode